CGillen/BunBotPython/README.md

 # Bunbot - Simple Shoutcast Discord Bot!
-Bunbot was originally a javascript based bot, but has been rewritten in Python now!
+Bunbot! was originally a javascript-based bot, but has been rewritten in Python!

 It's designed to play Shoutcast and some Icecast streams.
 It supports the following commands: